Raibo/ic11/README.md

 The language has a C-like syntax and supports basic instructions like if/then/else, while, function calls and return values.

+Use the [Wiki](https://github.com/Raibo/ic11/wiki) for the ic11 language reference.

 # Usage

 `ic11.exe <path> [-w]`